The .club Club

 Recurring themes throughout every chapter of this for me are parochialism and ego, the yin and yang of dysfunction.
 Both of these have positive and negative spins.

 Parochialism might be deference, and not wanting to step on someone else’s toes.
 Or it might be lack of curiosity.
-Ego might be pride in your work, or it might be dismissiveness in the abilities of others.
+Ego might be pride in your work, or it might be territoriality, or dismissiveness in the abilities of others.

 These are the primal urges that lead to the breakdowns in empathy that fill our lives with pain.